 The Heritage Dissertation Research Awards program is a competition for dissertation research funding.
 The purpose of these awards is to assist doctoral students in personality and social psychology with research costs associated with their doctoral dissertations.
-In 2016 the Foundation for Personality and Social Psychology intends to award 6 grants of $1,000 each.
+The Foundation for Personality and Social Psychology intends to award 6 grants of $1,000 each.
 At least two grants will be in personality psychology and at least two grants will be in social psychology.
 The intent of the Foundation is to increase the number of awards in the future as additional funds become available.

 - Alyssa Croft, University of British Columbia